 3) Dove Love Notes (3 Love Notes For 120 Calories)

-Dove chocolates is a great chocolate treat.
+Dove chocolates are a great chocolate treat.
 I love that you can have a few of them and they are so tasty.
 Most of the plain Dove chocolates are gluten free.
 For 3 Chocolate Love notes it is 120 Calories.

 4) Hugs White Creme and Milk Chocolate (5 Hugs for 115 calories)